MicrosoftDocs/appcenter-docs/docs/push/rest-api.md

 + `account_ids` Defines the list of user identities (Account ID) to which notifications are sent.

 > [!NOTE]
-> The App Center Push to User feature limits notifications to 1,000 target devices.
-If you use the API to send notifications to 800 users, but each has two devices registered, only the 1,000 devices will be notified.
+> The App Center Push to User feature limits notifications to 100 users and up to a maximum of 1,000 target devices.